1. Home

 It is difficult to understand today how major this advance was.
 Before this, surgery was a terrifying last resort in a final attempt to save life.
 Few operations were possible.
 Surface surgery, amputation, fungating cancers and ‘cutting for stone’ (the removal of bladder stones) were really the only areas in which the surgeon could practice.
 The inside of the abdomen, chest and skull were essentially ‘no go’ areas.
 Speed was the only determinant of a successful surgeon.
 Most patients were held or strapped down – some would mercifully faint from their agony – many died either on the table or immediately post-surgery.
 The suffering was intense.

 Liston, an eminent surgeon, was once operating for a bladder stone.
-The panic stricken patient finally broke loose from the brawny assistants, ran out of the room, down the hall and locked himself in the lavatory.
+The panic-stricken patient finally broke loose from the brawny assistants, ran out of the room, down the hall and locked himself in the lavatory.
 Liston, hot on his heels and a determined man, broke down the door and carried the screaming patient back to complete the operative procedure (Rapier HR.
 Man against Pain London 1947;49).

 A grimmer tale is told in the New York Herald, 21 July 1841, of an amputation: